treyhunner/treyhunner.github.com/source/_posts/2018-02-19-loop-better-a-deeper-look-at-the-iterator-protocol.markdown

 ## Looping without a for loop

-- Now that we know about iterators, we're going to try manually looping over an iterable once again
+Now that we've learned about iterators and the `iter` and `next` functions, we're going to try to manually looping over an iterable without using a `for` loop.

-- We'll do that, by turning this `for` loop into a `while` loop
+We'll do so by attempting to turn this `for` loop into a `while` loop:
-- We've already established that we can't use *indexes* to loop over an arbitrary iterables
-- But we *can* get iterators from iterables
-- And we can repeatedly get the next item from an iterator to loop over that iterable
-- So that's what we're going to do

 ```python
 def funky_for_loop(iterable, action_to_do):